 - 3.1 Commitments are generally proposed, where competition concerns have been identified, by an applicant that has made a notification to CCCS or an undertaking under investigation by CCCS.
-CCCS has the discretion to accept commitments at any time before making a decision pursuant to applications under sections 44, 51, 57, 58 or investigations under section 62(1) of the Act. - 3.2 In general, CCCS takes a dim view of repeated revisions of a commitments proposal by the offering parties.
+CCCS has the discretion to accept commitments at any time before making a decision pursuant to applications under sections 44, 51, 57, 58 or investigations under section 62(1). - 3.2 In general, CCCS takes a dim view of repeated revisions of a commitments proposal by the offering parties.
 In the case of a merger notification, CCCS endeavours to work expeditiously to complete its merger review within 30 working days for Phase 1 and 120 working days for Phase 2.
 If the applicant's commitments proposal submitted within the stipulated deadlines is unable to address CCCS's competition concerns, CCCS may proceed to issue an unfavourable decision.
 CCCS will only be minded to extend the stipulated deadlines for commitments in very limited circumstances.
-Where a commitments proposal undergoes substantial changes and requires a second market test, CCCS may reject the proposal should there be insufficient time to adequately assess the proposal.